kanpov/archivedwebsite/_articles/rethinking-spaced-repetition.markdown

 **The prevalent method of memorization in schools has always been inefficient**: you get a block of new information and grind through the words for hours in the evening, desperately trying to smash the words into your brain.
-And even after doing so, you'll most likely forget everything after the test and have to relearn everything again in a few weeks.
+And even after doing so, you'll most likely forget everything after the test and have to relearn it all again in a few weeks.

 **Spaced repetition** is a scientifically-proven technique of remembering any sort of information that aims to address these concerns and make learning more efficient.
 In this article I'm going to explain what it is in detail and how to